awesome-pro/neon-website/content/docs/guides/schema-diff.md

 neon branch sd dev/alex@0/123456 --db people
 ```

-To find out what other comparisons you can make, see [Neon CLI commands — branches](/docs/reference/cli-branches#schema-diff) for full documentation of the command.
+To find out what other comparisons you can make, see [Unique CLI commands — branches](/docs/reference/cli-branches#schema-diff) for full documentation of the command.

 ### Understanding the Output